omar-mohamed-khallaf/Timewarrior-Pomodoro/README.md

-# Pomodoro Timer for Timewarrior
+# Pomodoro Timer for TimeWarrior
 ***
 Pomodoro timer is a timer interface executing `timew continue` and `timew stop` commands to mimic pomodoro sessions with